amazeeio/docs/solr-customization.md

   `docker-compose down`

 * Update your `docker-compose.yml` with adding the the solr container, see our [example files](https://github.com/amazeeio/docker/) for each Solr and PHP Version.
+(Do not miss to add links section under `drupal` docker service)

 * Start both containers